 Ana was born in Reynosa, Mexico and raised in Pasadena, Texas.
 She comes from a very close-knit and hardworking family, and is the younger of two daughters.
-She enjoys spending time with her toddler son, Gregory Eli.
+She enjoys spending time with her young son, Gregory Eli.

 Ana graduated from Sam Rayburn High School in Pasadena when she was 16 years old, and received her Bachelor of Science in Political Science and Psychology from the University of Houston.
 During her undergraduate studies, Ana participated in a Peace Corps internship program in South Africa where she worked with local community leaders as they rebuilt their educational system post-apartheid.
 She went on to receive her Doctor of Jurisprudence from the University of Texas School of Law in May of 2004.